paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 <a id="section-290bb-21"></a>
 ## § 290bb–21.
 Center for Substance Abuse Prevention
 **(a) Establishment; Director** There is established in the Administration a Center for Substance Abuse Prevention (hereafter referred to in this part as the “Prevention Center”).
-“The Prevention Center” shall be headed by a Director appointed by the Secretary from individuals with extensive experience or academic qualifications in the prevention of drug or alcohol abuse.
+The Prevention Center shall be headed by a Director appointed by the Secretary from individuals with extensive experience or academic qualifications in the prevention of drug or alcohol abuse.

 **(b) Duties of Director** The Director of the Prevention Center shall—